bradleyxwang/Chess-Engine/README.md

 ## Getting Started

 The main chess engine program is the file named "ChessPythonMainProgram.py".
+The user plays white and the chess engine plays black.

 There is also a 2 player version in the file named "ChessPython2Player.py".

 ## Authors